-CES 2019 won’t be a big leap forward for TVs.
-Here’s why
+CES 2019 won't be a big leap forward for TVs.
+Here's why

 To see evidence of what I mean, check out David Katzmaier's CES 2019 TVs preview.
 He's already been briefed by the big TV makers and none of the stuff he highlighted -- 8K TVs going on sale, rollable OLED, the trend toward larger screens and built-in Alexa and Google Assistant voice control -- is new for 2019.

-Want more evidence.
+Want more evidence?
 Read on.

 No HDMI 2.1

 The next-generation HDMI spec is called 2.1.
 This is what's required to send 8K content from an 8K source to an 8K TV.
-Without 2.1, you'll only be able to get 8K content, what there is of it, from internal apps.
+Without 2.1, you'll only be able to get 8K content -- what there is of it -- from internal apps.

 The real issue is that it's highly unlikely you'll be able to upgrade a non-2.1 TV to full 2.1 compatibility.
 It is, at least in part, a hardware change.
-Maybe with Samsung's One Connect box, for some as-yet unknown upgrade price, but if all the connections are inside the TV it's very unlikely they'll be upgradable.
+Maybe with Samsung's One Connect box, for some as-yet unknown upgrade price, but if all the connections are inside the TV it's highly unlikely they'll be upgradable.

-This isn't to say we won't see more 8K TVs this year, we definitely will, it's just the wider roll-out and acceptance of this new tech is still going to be very slow throughout 2019 (and likely well beyond).
+This isn't to say we won't see more 8K TVs this year, we definitely will, it's just the wider roll-out and acceptance of this new tech is still going to be slow throughout 2019 (and likely well beyond).

 Speaking of 8K…